Connoiter/king_tutte_datamap_scrolls/Readme.md

 ## Repo structure

 This repo is an assemblage of multiple repos and variants thereof.
 It is a corpus for use when building datamapping software.
+Separate repos are included as git submodules if possible.

-Very little of the work is original.
+Very little of the content herein is original work by Connoiter.
 The value is mostly in having a single source to go to when datamapping.
 This value is most clearly demonstrated by the packaging of this information into an Agent Skill (BTW, "Claud Skill" is the name that

 - External as-is repos as submodules
   - KTS makes no changes to the content of the repos